-The Department of Education, Training and Employment, in partnership with the Daniel Morcombe Foundation, has developed the Daniel Morcombe Child Safety Curriculum.
+The Department of Education and Training, in partnership with the Daniel Morcombe Foundation, has developed the Daniel Morcombe Child Safety Curriculum for Queensland students.

-The curriculum consists of classroom lessons across three phases of learning: Prep-Year 2 (Early Years), Years 3-6 and Years 7-9 (Junior Secondary).
+The Curriculum consists of classroom lessons across three phases of learning: Prep-Year 2, Years 3-6 and Years 7-9.

-The curriculum is available to all Queensland schools and aims to teach children about personal safety and awareness, including cybersafety and phone safety, by focusing on three key safety messages: Recognise, React and Report.
+The Curriculum is aligned with the Australian Curriculum: Health and Physical Education (Version 6.0) and is now available to all Australian teachers through password-protected websites.
+It aims to teach children about personal safety and awareness, including cybersafety and phone safety, by focusing on three key safety messages: Recognise, React and Report.

-Parent guides for Prep-Year 2 966K, Year 3- Year 6 927Kand Year 7- Year 9 952K have been developed to inform parents about the curriculum and to help them reinforce the key safety messages at home.
+Parent guides for Prep-Year 2, Years 3-6 and Years 7-9 have been developed to inform parents about the Curriculum and to help them reinforce the key safety messages at home.

-Specialised resources for schools and teachers include a teacher guide, a safety resource list and a principal and curriculum leaders information guide.
+Specialised resources for schools and teachers for each phase include a teacher guide, a safety resource list and a principal and curriculum leaders information guide.
 These resources will help teachers deliver child safety lessons that reflect current best-practice teaching principles in child safety education.

 Denise and Bruce Morcombe have been engaged by the Queensland Government as Child Safety Ambassadors.

-They will continue to visit schools throughout Queensland in 2013 to deliver key safety messages and create awareness about the curriculum.
-A list of schools 248K which have hosted a presentation conducted by the Morcombes is available.
+They will continue to visit schools throughout Queensland until June 2016 to deliver key safety messages and create awareness about the Curriculum.
+A list of schools 648K which have hosted a presentation conducted by the Morcombes is available.

 For more information please read the following documents: